mhilbrunner/swade-sundries/README.md

 This module is licensed under the terms of the MIT license, see [LICENSE](LICENSE).

-This module is unnoficial and not endorsed by Pinnacle.
+This module is unofficial and not endorsed by Pinnacle.
 Savage Worlds and all associated logos and trademarks are copyrights of [Pinnacle Entertainment Group](https://peginc.com).

 Regarding Foundry, this is a work under the Limited License Agreement for Package Development, as outlined [here](https://foundryvtt.com/article/license/).